gvwilson/thirdbit/src/fiction/bear/index.md

 as she sat down.
 "I'm just so tired…"

 Noxy held her breath, then sloowwwwly slid forward so that she could peek under the sheet and see what was happening in the room.
-Muddh was fishing around in his pack.
+Mukh was fishing around in his pack.
 Sergeant Inambu was looking at her reflection in the mirror he had come through.
-Finally Muddh said, "Aha!"
+Finally Mukh said, "Aha!"
 He pulled a small black cloth bag out of his pack, loosened the drawstring, and pulled out a clear glass marble.